webstarlinks/Links/README.md

 This project is not finalized meaning it has not been developer yet.

-Try Webshore when its done developed by Webstar! - webstar.live
+Try Websurf when its done developed by Webstar! - webstar.live

+# About Websurf

+Websurf is a free, multipurpose proxy to unblock websites & censorship for school.

+# Censorship

+This supports many sites, hoping to support hCAPTCHA.

+# Hop.sh

+Hop.sh does not support many websites such as twitter, discord & more.

+Remember if you host this on hop, it will not work on all websites.

+For ex: unblocked.hop.sh [This does not support most websites and is hosted by Intellstellar]